Site Map

 An arterial embolism may be caused by one or more clots.
 The clots can get stuck in an artery and block blood flow.
 The blockage starves tissues of blood and oxygen.
 This can result in damage or tissue death (necrosis).

 Arterial emboli often occur in the legs and feet.
 Emboli that occur in the brain cause a stroke.
 Ones that occur in the heart cause a heart attack.
-Less common sites include the kidneys, intestines, and eyes.
+Other sites include the kidneys, intestines, and eyes.

 Risk factors for arterial embolism include: